 Cameron Denny is an experienced people and risk professional, with a successful career in national and international businesses and, more recently, working in senior management and advising on boards and committees.
 Having graduated from the local University of Newcastle with a Bachelor of Business and a Bachelor of Commerce, combined with practical experience, Cameron brings a young, community minded and professional perspective to the board.
 Cameron truly believes in the purpose of the Hunter Foundation, and as someone who avidly values personal development, he is excited to become a part of an organisation that is helping others accomplish their own educational endeavours.

 Colin Law has more than 20 years’ experience in the banking industry.
 He is the Area Manager for Small Business in ANZ and a well-known local business person in the Hunter Region.

 As a driven and visionary leader, Colin is motivated to help people.
 He is committed to the local community and passionate about building successful partnerships.
-He is the Treasurer of the committee of the Newcastle Tourism Industry Group, and also the Founder of the Surfest Women's Prof Crowd Funding Initiative and Wine & Dine for Disability Initiative.
+He is the Treasurer of the Newcastle Tourism Industry Group, and also the Founder of the Surfest Women’s Pro Crowd Funding Initiative and The Meg Purser Pathways Program.

 Colin holds a Master’s degree of Business from University of Newcastle.

 Kiraley Martin has over 15 years’ professional experience within a wide range of industries; including logistics, manufacturing, mining, construction, government and not-for-profit.
 After holding executive roles in finance and governance, Kiraley has now entered the technology space, as Chief Information Officer (CIO) at Lake Macquarie City Council.